paparazzi/PPRZonDroid/README.md

 Run the newly installed application.
 Set the network settings (IP of server, TCP/UDP ports, password), your aircraft should appear soon (left panel shows the list of aircraft, select one to center the aircraft).

-In case of trouble, kill the android app and start again and/or restart the groud agent in verbose mode (option -v)
+In case of trouble, kill the android app and start again and/or restart the ground agent in verbose mode (option -v)